aishamasmoudi/AISHAMASMOUDI.github.io/aboutme.md

 {% include_relative assets/img/time_series_per_genre.html %}

 By comparing these plots to the "Number of Terrorism-Related Movies per Year" in section **Introduction**, the number of terrorism-related movies for each genre follows the same general trend as for all terrorism-related movies together.
 Indeed, we see a net increase of movies over time for all genres.
-We notice that some genres are more prevalent than others (Drama, Thriller, Action/Adventure, Horror and World cinema).
+We notice that some genres are more prevalent than others (Drama, Thriller, Comedy, Action/Adventure and Horror).
 In general, the film industry often goes through phases where certain themes become popular.
 The rise in popularity of terrorism-related themes could be part of a broader trend or movement within the industry during this time.

 Let's look at particular peaks.
 The peaks that stand out are those corresponding to Drama, Action, Thriller, Comedy, Action/Adventure and Horror.

-Drama, Action and thriller movies have a net increase starting from around 1995.
+Drama, Action and Thriller movies have a net increase starting from around 1995.
 We see a very important peak for these genres in the period from 1995 to 2011.
 This peak could be attributed to several factors, such as global events.
 This period saw significant global events that likely influenced cinematic trends.
 The end of the Cold War, the 9/11 attacks in 2001, and subsequent global events focusing on terrorism likely influenced filmmakers to explore these themes.
 Also, the early 2000s saw rapid advancements in filmmaking technology, enabling filmmakers to use advanced effects to explore the terrorism theme, particularly in action and thriller genres where effects are often very important.

 As for Comedy and Action/Adventure movies, we don't notice as net an increase as for the previous genres.
-The number of Comedy movies increases more smoothly.
+The increase is smoother.

 Finally, Horror movies decrese in 1991, then have a net increase in 2002, which could be linked to specific cinematic trends at the time.